 Maryland Eastern Shore - Southern

 Discover this bicycling mecca of flat, quiet, back roads on the Eastern Shore of Maryland.
-Full of history and charm, this area makes for some wonderful early spring riding.
-This tour is perfect for the beginner rider or someone who hasn’t traveled with us before.
+Full of history and beauty, this area makes for some wonderful spring cycling.
+We'll stay in one hotel during the entire time of this Hub and Spoke Bicycle Tour.

-3 nights lodging, 3 breakfasts, 2 picnic lunches, 3 dinners, snacks, detailed cue sheets, van support and trained guides.
+3 nights lodging, 3 breakfasts, 2 picnic lunches, 3 dinners, snacks, detailed cue sheets, maps and GPS files, van support and trained guides.

-Fly into and out of the Baltimore-Washington International Airport.
+Fly into and out of the Baltimore-Washington International Airport (BWI).
 Or take the train.
-WomanTours will provide a shuttle to and from the airport/train station for $30 each way.
+WomanTours will provide a shuttle to and from the airport/train station for $75 each way.
 Or drive directly to our inn in Easton, MD.

-DAY 1: Meet at the Tidewater Inn in Easton, MD at 2:00pm for a bike fitting, orientation and warm-up ride.
-Then we’ll have dinner together at the Inn.
+DAY 1: Meet at our starting hotel in Easton, MD at 2:00pm for our orientation dressed to ride.
+We’ll have a bike fitting and our first bicycle ride.
+Then after a quick shower, we’ll have dinner together.

-Newly renovated, the Tidewater Inn is situated in the center of charming Easton, one of the Top Ten Best Small Towns in America.
-Full of tree-lined, narrow streets, it is fascinating to walk among the cute shops, art galleries and restaurants.
-Easton also features the premiere Academy Art Museum and a Historical Society’s museum surrounded by award-winning Federal period gardens.
+We are a short walk from the center of charming Easton, one of the Top Ten Best Small Towns in America.
+Full of tree-lined narrow streets, it’s fun to walk among the cute shops, art galleries and restaurants.

 We’ll have a picnic lunch on the road during the ride and then we’ll have dinner together tonight in Easton.
 We’ll be sure to celebrate anyone who has accomplished a “personal best” today by cycling more miles than ever before.
-37 or 61 miles.
+35 or 59 miles, ±183' or ±303'.

-DAY 3: Today we head south and west to explore farmland, the coastline and the charming town of Oxford where James Michener wrote most of his book Chesapeake.
-From there, we’ll take a short ferry ride across the bay to St. Michaels for lunch on your own.
-Consider having crab cakes, which are famous in this area.
-You can take the time to visit the Chesapeake Bay Maritime Museum or shop along Main Street before cycling back to Easton.
-33 or 45 miles.
+DAY 3: Today we head south and west to explore farmland, the coastline and one of the oldest towns in Maryland.
+Oxford is also home to the oldest privately operated ferry still in use in the country and we’ll take it across the bay to St. Michaels.
+You’ll have lunch on your own here – we highly recommend the crab cakes!
+You can take the time to visit the Chesapeake Bay Maritime Museum or window shop along Main Street before cycling back to Easton.
+32 or 44 miles, ±287' or ±461'

 DAY 4: After a hearty breakfast, we’ll explore more of the quiet back roads around Easton and head to the Little Red Schoolhouse, circa 1885.

 We’ll return to Easton for a picnic lunch and to say our good-byes.
-The airport shuttle will leave at 1:00pm for a 2:30pm arrival at the Baltimore airport to catch an airplane or train.
-21 miles.
+The airport shuttle will leave at 1:00pm for a 2:30pm arrival at the Baltimore airport.
+21 miles ±342'.